joshayoung/testing-principles-with-xamarin/unit-testing.md

   }
 ```

-#### Scenario: Dependency's Method Returns a Value and Method Under Test Returns Result
+#### Scenario: Dependency's Method Returns a Value While Method Under Test Returns a Derived Value
-* GIVEN: That I have a method that calls another method which returns a value.
+* GIVEN: My subject under test calls another method which returns a value.
-* AND: the called method has no side-effects.
+* AND: this method has no side-effects.
-* AND: the called method returns a value.
+* AND: the method under test returns a value.
 * WHEN: I write my test for this method.
 * THEN: I do not assert that this method was called.
 * AND: I only assert only on return value of the method under test.